ewongma/pyEVA/README.md

 We offer a set of data used for the demonstrations in the video [here](https://drive.google.com/file/d/1oMzXr3YHDV_7FaV6SS6MrUFQPtSZwy3o/view?usp=sharing)

-## Contacts
+## Contacts and Credits

-For any issues or suggestions, please contact Tao Huan (thuan@chem.ubc.ca)
+For any issues or suggestions, please contact Tao Huan (thuan@chem.ubc.ca) or Ethan Wong-Ma (ethan.wongma@gmail.com)

+The utmost of thanks to Shaoyun Tong for developing the first version of pyEVA, which was debugged and improved upon to make this version.
+Without her help this would not be possible.
+Additionally, thanks to Yukai Wang for aiding in teaching me Python, which enabled further development of this project.

 ## Citation